 Since 2011, the Foundation Dinner has celebrated the extensive connections between the Faculty and the business community, and has been a key event in recognising and reinforcing the impact of philanthropy on research outcomes and the student experience.

-Each year, over 650 guests attend, including many of Australia’s most influential business and public policy leaders, alumni, students and staff of the Faculty of Business and Economics.
-The night not only includes a superior dining experience and networking opportunities – but also a keynote address from a prominent business leader, a Faculty update from the Dean and an address from a current student.
+Each year, over 500 guests attend, including many of Australia’s most influential business and public policy leaders, alumni, students and staff of the Faculty of Business and Economics.
+The night not only includes a superior dining experience and networking opportunities – but also a keynote address from a prominent business leader, a Faculty update from the Dean and an address from a current student or recent graduate.

 The night also recognises some exceptional contributions made by alumni to both the University and the wider community through the announcement of the year's Alumni of Distinction Award recipients.